ClementPinard/depth-dataset-builder/README.md

     * `--multiple_models` : If selected, will let colmap mapper do multiple models.
 The biggest one will then be chosen
     * `--more_sift_features` : If selected, will activate the COLMAP options ` SiftExtraction.domain_size_pooling` and `--SiftExtraction.estimate_affine_shape` during feature extraction.
 Be careful, this does not use GPU and is thus very slow.
 More info : https://colmap.github.io/faq.html#increase-number-of-matches-sparse-3d-points
     * `--add_new_videos` : If selected, will skip the mapping steps to directly register new video with respect to an already existing colmap model.
+    * `--filter_models` : If selected, will filter video localization to smooth trajectory
     * `--stereo_min_depth` : Min depth for PatchMatch Stereo used during point cloud densification
     * `--stereo_max_depth` : Same as min depth but for max depth.